Brute Force Search with Linear-Encoding Cryptography

 3. Write a script to decode the message [377, 717, 71, 513, 105, 921, 581, 547, 547, 105, 377, 717, 241, 71, 105, 547, 71, 377, 547, 717, 751, 683, 785, 513, 241, 547, 751], given that it was encoded with a linear encoding function $f(x)=ax+b$ where $a$ and $b$ are both integers between $0$ and $100$ inclusive.
 Be sure to print out all valid messages along with the values of $a$ and $b$ that generated them.
 Note that although there may be more than one valid message, only one will contain real words.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Brute Force Search with Linear-Encoding Cryptography.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/brute-force-search-with-linear-encoding-cryptography/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/brute-force-search-with-linear-encoding-cryptography/